 After the points assessment and distribution factor analysis, the CAISO will notify any still tied Interconnection Customers required to win an auction to be included in the Cluster Study.
 Those Interconnection Customers may submit a single, sealed bid of a $/MW value of aggregate Generating Facility Capacity at the Point of Interconnection, or withdraw.
 The CAISO will consider bids based on the dollar per MW bid value only, and not the product of the dollar value and the Generating Facility capacity.
 The CAISO will accept the highest bid(s) for the Cluster Study until it reaches the one hundred fifty percent (150%) limit.

 Interconnection Customers that win an auction and proceed to the Cluster Study must post an auction deposit by the end of the Cluster Engagement Window.
 The auction deposit may be in any form or combination of forms under Section 11.1.
 The value of the auction deposit is the product of the dollar value of the lowest winning bid in that Transmission Zone and the MW capacity of the Interconnection Customer’s own Generating Facility at the Point of Interconnection.
-The CAISO and Participating TO will release or refund with any interest the auction deposit when the Interconnection Customer achieves Commercial Operation.
+The CAISO and Participating TO will release or refund with any interest the auction deposit when the Generating Facility achieves Commercial Operation.
 If an Interconnection Customer withdraws its Interconnection Request, or is deemed withdrawn, it will lose the following portion of the auction deposit:

 a) Fifteen percent (15%) prior to the commencement of the Cluster Restudy, or if no Cluster Restudy for that Queue Cluster takes place, the Interconnection Facilities Study;